awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + Type: String
 + Category: Agent activity\-driven metric

-## Service level *X* seconds<a name="service-level-historical"></a>
+## Service level *X*<a name="service-level-historical"></a>

-Percentage of contacts removed from the queue between 0 and *X* seconds after being added to it\.
+Percentage of contacts removed from the queue between 0 and *X* after being added to it\.
 A contact is removed from a queue when the following occurs: an agent answers the contact, the customer abandons the contact, or the customer requests a call back\.

-The possible values for *X* are: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.
+For *X* you can choose from pre\-set times in seconds: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.
 This percentage is calculated as follows:

 \(Contacts removed from queue in *X* seconds / Contacts queued\) \* 100
 + Type: String
 + Min value: 0\.00%
 + Max value: 100\.00%
 + Category: CTR\-driven metric

+### Custom service levels<a name="custom-service-level-historical"></a>

+You can also create custom service level metrics\.
+Choose from additional durations, such as minutes, hours, or days\.

+Custom service levels are localized to the report where they are created\.
+For example, you create a report that has a custom service level of 75\.
+You leave the page and then create another report\.
+The custom service level 75 won't exist in the second report\.
+You'll need to create it again\.

+The maximum duration for a custom service level is 7 days\.
+That's because in Amazon Connect you can't have a contact that goes longer than 7 days\.

+You can add up to 10 custom service levels per report\.